bcoles/kasld/docs/usage.md

 The `--hardening` (`-H`) flag appends a post-run hardening assessment that evaluates the system's KASLR defenses based on the component results and their machine-readable metadata.
-The assessment has seven sections:
+It opens with **Confirmed active mitigations** (shown when present) — controls a component observed to defeat its leak this run, keyed by the gate (`kpti`, an MDS hardware fix, a hardening `CONFIG`); this is the runtime-observed complement to the sysctl gates, and appears in json as `hardening.confirmed_mitigations`.
+It is followed by seven analysis sections:

 1. **KASLR posture** (only when degraded) — surfaces a runtime KASLR state that downgrades effective slot entropy to 0 bits.
 Fires on